luisoos/sales/README.md

 - [ ] Profile Pictures
 - [ ] Leaderboard
 - [ ] Payment, then hide the lessons client-side that require payment
+- [ ] Voices for characters not constistent

 #### Naming convention
 A **lection** is the name used for an AI Call lesson in the frontend, a **lesson** is the name used in the backend code.
 Conversations are being stored to the DB as **Conversations**.